benedictify/web-module-project-context/README.md

 - Now our `Products` component is getting it's data solely from `Context API` 😃.

-**STEP 5 - Create the CartContext**
+**STEP 5 - Create the ShoppingCartContext**

 - Now that we have refactored our `Products` component to utilize `Context API` let's refactor our `Cart` and `Navigation` Component to use `Context API` as well.

-- To start create a new file in our contexts folder named `CartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.
+- To start create a new file in our contexts folder named `ShoppingCartContext.js`, this context is going to be utilized by our `ShoppingCart` and `Navigation` component.

-- Inside of our new `CartContext` import `createContext` and create a new context named `CartContext`.
+- Inside of our new `ShoppingCartContext` import `createContext` and create a new context named `ShoppingCartContext`.

-**STEP 6 - Providing data with CartContext**
+**STEP 6 - Providing data with ShoppingCartContext**

-- Let's go ahead and bring our newly created `CartContext` into our `App.js` and wrap all of our components inside of our `CartContext.Provider`.
+- Let's go ahead and bring our newly created `ShoppingCartContext` into our `App.js` and wrap all of our components inside of our `ShoppingCartContext.Provider`.
 Make sure our `ProductContext.Provider` is still the root provider.

-- Now pass a value prop to our `CartContext.Provider`, this value prop is going to contain our `cart` state.
+- Now pass a value prop to our `ShoppingCartContext.Provider`, this value prop is going to contain our `cart` state.

 - Now that we're providing our cart data, we can start to refactor our `Navigation` and `ShoppingCart` components.